 Number 6 - Turkish Airlines

 Snatching up our number 6 spot is Turkish Airlines.
-With Istanbul Airport as its base, this airline is situated perfectly to fly passengers all over the world.
-Beginning in 1933, this airline continues to grow in size each year.
+With the new and improved Istanbul Airport as its base (it's said to be the most advanced airport in the world), this airline is situated perfectly to fly passengers all over the world.
+Beginning in 1933, the company continues to grow in size each year.

 Flights on time: 72.03%

-Fun fact: Turkish airlines is the world’s most international airline, with destinations in 106 different countries!
+Fun fact: Turkish Airlines is the world’s most international airline, with destinations in 121 different countries!

 Number 5 - EasyJet

-Clinching the number 5 spot on our list is EasyJet.
-This low cost airline operates many cheap flights across Europe.
-Based largely in the UK, EasyJet has become a popular choice for cheap flights into continental europe.
+Clinching the number 5 spot on our list is easyJet.
+This low-cost airline operates many cheap flights all across Europe.
+Based largely in the UK, easyJet has become a popular choice not only for cheap flights from the UK and into continental Europe, but also for flights inside the continent.

 Flights on time: 85.61%